 Table of Contents

-In the last two lessons we discussed protein and fat, the benefits they may or may not confer for dieting and weight loss, the recommended amounts and types for health purposes, and other relevant considerations.
-In this lesson we will do the same for carbohydrates while also considering the topics of added sugar, artificial sweeteners, and the glycemic index and load.
+In the last two lessons I discussed protein and fat, the benefits they may or may not confer for dieting and weight loss, the recommended amounts and types for health purposes, and other relevant considerations.
+In this lesson I will do the same for carbohydrates while also considering the topics of added sugar, artificial sweeteners, and the glycemic index and load.
 I will discuss sources of carbohydrates as well as gluten in Lesson 10 when I talk about grains as a food group.

 Specific considerations for exercise and weight management